BoneXpert is accurate in Moroccan children

-The study recruited 211 Belgian children of Moroccan ethnic origin, and 212 children from the general population.
+The study recruited 211 Belgian children of Moroccan ethnic origin, along with 212 children from the general population.

 The agreement with a manual (visual) rating is good, as shown in this Bland Altman plot:

-The study data are fairly representative of the general populations of these ethnicities, and it is therefore interesting to consider the difference of bone age and age:
+The study data are fairly representative of the general populations of these ethnicities, and it is therefore relevant to consider the difference between bone age and age:

-The mean difference is compatible with being zero, except perhaps for European Caucasians below the age of seven, who tend to be delayed by 0.3 years.
+The mean difference is compatible with being zero, except perhaps for European Caucasians below the age of seven, who tend to be 0.3 years delayed.

 The GP bone age scales was derived from selected, upper-middle class children in Ohio 1931-42.
 Since then, many Caucasian populations have been found to be delayed by 0.3-0.7 years relative to the GP scale, so it is interesting that present-day Caucasians seem to have caught up to the GP scale after 80-90 years.